Un0pr0/crypto-staking-platf/PRD.md

 ## Essential Features

 ### Balance Display
-- **Functionality**: Shows total portfolio value in USD and breakdown by cryptocurrency holdings
+- **Functionality**: Shows total portfolio value in USD and breakdown by cryptocurrency holdings, with shared balance across all features
-- **Purpose**: Provides immediate overview of user's simulated crypto assets
+- **Purpose**: Provides immediate overview of user's simulated crypto assets that are available for deposits and staking
 - **Trigger**: Automatically displayed on app load and updated after any transaction
-- **Progression**: App loads → Balance calculates from holdings → Displays total with individual coin breakdowns → Updates in real-time
+- **Progression**: App loads → Balance calculates from holdings → Displays total with individual coin breakdowns → Updates in real-time across all tabs
-- **Success criteria**: Balance accurately reflects sum of all holdings at current simulated prices
+- **Success criteria**: Balance accurately reflects sum of all holdings at current simulated prices, visible and synchronized across Balance, Deposits, and Staking tabs

 ### Receive (Получить)
 - **Functionality**: Generates a simulated wallet address for receiving cryptocurrency